Acupuncture for Allergies

 There are many acupuncture points that are beneficial for allergies.
 For example, the point on side of the nostrils is excellent for opening the sinuses and often has an immediate effect, with many patients reporting that they feel their sinuses open while they are on the treatment table.
 Other points that may be used include those located on the lung channel, which travels down the inside of the arm.
 These can boost respiratory immunity, stop coughing, clear infections, and help your body fight allergens.

 Taking herbs can enhance the effects of your acupuncture treatments, helping to address symptoms from the inside out.
 If you are interested in trying some Chinese herbs they come in a convenient pill form and are included with your session at no extra charge.
 I carry a few different Chinese herbal formulas for allergies and immunity.
 Some address acute symptoms while others can be taken preventively, in preparation for allergy season, to improve your respiratory immunity and reduce the severity of your allergic response.
 Please click here to learn more about the herbs that I carry.

-These sorts of techniques, especially acupressure and cupping, can also be helpful in enhancing the effects of your treatment.
+Chinese massage, especially acupressure and cupping, can also be helpful in enhancing the effects of your treatment.
 Manually pressing on acupuncture points can help release tension and open the sinuses and lungs, easing symptoms like headaches and congestion.
 Cupping on the upper back can also help open the lungs and pull out toxins.
-If you are interested in trying some of these techniques, they are included with your session at no extra charge.
-Please click here to learn more about these techniques.
+If you are interested in trying Chinese massage it included with your acupuncture session at no extra charge or you can schedule for a massage.
+Please click here to learn more about Chinese massage.